hashicorp/terraform-provider-google/website/docs/d/storage_transfer_project_service_account.html.markdown

 * `email` - Email address of the default service account used by Storage Transfer Jobs running in this project.
 * `subject_id` - Unique identifier for the service account.
+* `member` - The Identity of the service account in the form `serviceAccount:{email}`.
+This value is often used to refer to the service account in order to grant IAM permissions.